-- If the information cannot be produced within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.
+- If the information cannot be produced within 10 working days, the SLTX Executive Director will notify you in writing of the reasonable date and time when it will be available.

 - You must respond to a written estimate of charges within 10 days of the date the estimate was sent or the request is considered automatically withdrawn.

 - If estimated costs exceed $100, you must submit a deposit before work begins on your request.

 - All requests by media outlets should be sent to the SLTX Executive Director.

 Question: What type of documents may I request?

 Your request should be for documents or other information already in existence.
 SLTX is not required to create information, perform legal research, or comply with a continuing request to supply information on a periodic basis such as information that may be prepared in the future.